 The Art of Saying No: Creating Your Absolute-No List

 Even though I spent years struggling to say no, I’ve managed to create an “absolute-no” list for myself.
 For example, an “absolute-no” for me is working on my birthday.
 This decision is deeply connected to my values—connection and quality time, both with others and myself.
-Having a clear understanding of this allows me to put things in place to honor these values, such as delegating to my team or shaping my role.
+Having a clear understanding of this allows me to put things in place to honour these values, such as delegating to my team or shaping my role.

 Values are an integral part of decision-making, but they can often be misunderstood.
 A value is an idea, belief, or philosophy that is important to you.
 While they can shift and change, it’s usually not in a radical way.
 My values of connection and growth have expanded to also include family, which in the past wasn’t as high a priority.